-^b Resume in patients with complete or partial resolution (Grade 0 to 1) after corticosteroid taper.
+^a Resume in patients with complete or partial resolution (Grade 0 to 1) after corticosteroid taper.
 Permanently discontinue if no complete or partial resolution within 12 weeks of last dose or inability to reduce prednisone to 10 mg per day (or equivalent) or less within 12 weeks of initiating steroids.

-^c If AST and ALT are less than or equal to ULN at baseline, withhold or permanently discontinue OPDIVO in combination with ipilimumab based on recommendations for hepatitis with no liver involvement.
+- ^b If AST and ALT are less than or equal to ULN at baseline, withhold or permanently discontinue OPDIVO in combination with ipilimumab based on recommendations for hepatitis with no liver involvement. - ^c Consider corticosteroid therapy for hepatic adverse reactions if OPDIVO is withheld or discontinued when administered in combination with cabozantinib. - ^d After recovery, rechallenge with one or both of OPDIVO and cabozantinib may be considered.
+If rechallenging with cabozantinib with or without OPDIVO, refer to cabozantinib Prescribing Information.